yash-khanna/lab-gogoa/README.md

 All this while, Amy hasn't spoken to any of her friends.
 She's still furious, not because the trip got canceled, but because she has spent almost a week planning it right from travel, hotel bookings, to the entire experience.

 She then decided to make a simple application that could help every Goa dreamer make a plan quickly unlike her.
-Can you volunteer & help her out with it?
+Can you volunteer & help her out & calm her down?

 ## What should you do